Avarel/ert-concierge/RUST.md

 This all done without a runtime (definition pending), so your code is safe (as long as you don't use `unsafe`) and fast (in some cases, faster than C/C++) as it compiles down to regular machine code.

-Sometimes, you will want to "fight the borrow checker" because some ideas are impossible to statically verify.
+Sometimes, you will want to "fight the borrow checker" because some ideas are impossible to statically verify *(or you need to unlearn OOP)*.
 The Rust project maintainers knows this, and provided useful abstractions that express ownership rules at runtime (a small performance cost, but still less than if you used Java, etc.):
 * `Box<_>`: By default, values are allocated on the stack.
 Box values are allocated on the heap. `Box<usize>` *roughly* correspond to `size_t*`.
 * `Rc<_>`: Reference counting, not thread-safe.
 You can clone an `Rc` to allow